hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 tags:
   - API, OpenAPI, OpenAPI specification, OpsRamp API, Yaml
 ---
-The [OpenAPI specification](https://www.openapis.org)  is one of the most widely followed API contracts.
+The [OpenAPI specification](https://www.openapis.org) (OAS)  is one of the most widely followed API contracts.
 It is language-agonistic.
-With the help of these OpenAPI specifications, clients can understand the API and invoke them without having access to the code or worrying about the implementation details.
+With the help of the information found in the OpenAPI specification, clients can better understand APIs and how to invoke them without having access to the code or worrying about the implementation details.

-At times, this open specification file is becoming too complex to manage and understand.
+At times, this open specification file can be too complex to manage and understand.
 In this article, I will discuss the techniques to simplify the open specification with loosely coupled reusable data models.

-## Items of OpenAPI specification
+## Items found in the OpenAPI Specification
 OpenAPI specifications files have many definitions in them.
-However, the below list of entities are typically bigger in terms of the number of lines and tends to be reused in the specification file.
+However, the below list of entities are typically bigger in terms of the number of lines and tend to be reused in the specification file.

 - schemas
 - pathitems